bruceravel/demeter/documents/DPG/_sources/data/mc.txt

 Importing data and reference
 ----------------------------

-Another common use of the Data::MultiChannel object is to import the reference channel from a normal XAS data file.
+Another common use of the Data\::MultiChannel object is to import the reference channel from a normal XAS data file.
 Here is an example:

 .. code-block:: perl
+   :linenos:

     #!/usr/bin/perl
     use Demeter;